Chandrayaan-1: Earth orbit burns

-The first orbit-raising manoeuvre of Chandrayaan-1 spacecraft was performed at 03:30 UTC on 23 October 2008 when the spacecraft's 440 Newton liquid engine was fired for about 18 minutes by commanding the spacecraft from Spacecraft Control Centre (SCC) at ISRO Telemetry, Tracking and Command Network (ISTRAC) at Peenya, Bangalore.
+The first orbit-raising manoeuvre of the Chandrayaan-1 spacecraft was performed at 03:30 UTC on 23 October 2008 when the spacecraft's 440 Newton liquid engine was fired for about 18 minutes by commanding the spacecraft from Spacecraft Control Centre (SCC) at ISRO Telemetry, Tracking and Command Network (ISTRAC).
 With this Chandrayaan-1's apogee was raised to 37900 km, and its perigee to 305 km.
-In this orbit, Chandrayaan-1 spacecraft took about 11 hours to go around the Earth once.
+In this orbit, the Chandrayaan-1 spacecraft took about 11 hours to go around the Earth once.